WordPress/gutenberg/plugins/time-to-read-block/readme.txt

 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-A block that shows the average time it takes to read the current post or page.
+A block that shows the estimated time it will take to read the current post or page.

 == Description ==

-A block that shows the average time it takes to read the current post or page.
+A block that shows the estimated time it will take to read the current post or page.
 The time is calculated based on the content length.

 == Installation ==